 What Is a Sales Funnel?

 A sales funnel is essentially the process behind a customer’s decision to buy your products.
 At the start of the sales funnel, the customer discovers your brand.
 Later in the customer’s journey, they take an interest in your offerings and determine if your products will solve one of their problems.
+A great way to measure the success of your sales funnel is to track your conversion rates.

 From the awareness and interest stages, customers move into the decision stage.
 At this point, potential customers will look at your prices, features, and other factors.
 If they like what you have available, they will enter the action stage of the sales funnel.
 In this stage, they will choose whether they want to make a purchase or not.